-Today I’ll give you my insights about an interesting little book called Writing Great Specifications by Kamil Nicieja available from MEAP.
+Today I’ll give you my insights about an interesting little book called Writing Great Specifications by Kamil Nicieja available from MEAP or Amazon.

 The book is all about writing executable specifications.
 Some relevant keywords here are specification by example, behaviour-driven development or acceptance test-driven development.